CSC207-UofT/course-project-group-044/README.md

 In our design, after several group discussions, we now have a clear perspective about how our HR system follows both clean architecture and SOLID principles.
 In our specification, we let the outer layer only implement the inner layer and fully explain what our HR system does, what classes they have and which method they are implementing.
 Moreover, we have written all CRC cards based on the description of the class in specification.
 Also we show how the HR manager uses this system to convenient their daily work.
 And eventually we implement our design into the Skeleton Program to let the description become true.

 ## Group Work Distribution:
 **Yuxiang Lin**: Finish Scenario Walk-Through and help fix some parts in CRC cards.
-Next will focus on designing parts of Entity Classes.<br>
+Next will focus on designing parts of entity Classes.<br>
 **Kunhan Duan**: make a summary in progress report. coming up with an open question Also adding and editing some parts  on CRC cards, Scenario Walk-Through.
 Finishing part of controllers and command line function. planning to work on the Skeleton Program to implement our HR system.<br>
 **Jiawei Chen**: Scheduling in-person meetings.
 Define classes and clarify which layer those classes belong to based on CLEAN Architecture.<br>
 **Haitao Zeng**: Working on CRC model, discussing specification part with teammates, and entity part of skeleton program.
 I may work on entity class or use case class, in the future.<br>